joh-ann/rock-paper-scissors/README.md

 - Use your problem solving process to break down large problems and solve things step by step.

 ## Wins:
-- Successfully completed the project with the required features.
+- Successfully completed the project with extra time to work on refactoring.
-- Transformed initial planned wireframe into a fully functional product.
-- Built the project from scratch, seeing it go from simple console.log statements to an interface.
+- Seeing the project go from a simple wireframe and console.log statements to an functional interface.
 - Enhancing the interface and making it compatible with various viewport dimensions.
 - Using my resources for custom token images!
 (Thanks Carman!)
+- Refactored code to make it more pure and less repetitive.

 ## Challenges:
 - Building the project from scratch